Abhisheik27/Abhisheik27/README.md

 ### 👨‍💻 About Me
 - 🧠 Master's in Data Science @ UCSD
 - 💼 Python Developer at Scripps Institution of Oceanography
-- 🔬 Working on AI + Interview Prep + Analytics + ML Pipelines
 - ⚽️ Football enthusiast!!
+- 🍳 I cook

 ---